viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz (95.363&nbsp;MHz divided by 4) because we must use an XADC clock of 95.363&nbsp;MHz to achieve the 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
 The resulting sampling rate will be, therefore, 917 ksps (a single conversion cycle will take 26 ADCLKs).

+## Calibration

+TODO

+From [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Status-Registers), I understood that the calibration coefficients are calculated by initiating a conversion on channel 8.

+I'm using a Digilent [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/reference-manual) board, which doesn't provide external voltage references.
+VREFP and VREFN are connected to ADCGND on this board.
+Therefore, the internal FPGA voltage references are utilized for calibration.

+From [this post](https://support.xilinx.com/s/article/53586?language=en_US), I know that with internal references, the Gain Calibration Coefficient will always be 0x7F.

+When the default mode is enabled, both ADCs are calibrated.
+The XADC also operates in default mode after initial power-up and during FPGA configuration.
+See the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Sequencer-Modes), chapter Default Mode, page 48.

+So unless you want to recalibrate the XADC during runtime, you never need to care about calibration by initiating a conversion on channel 8.
+It's done during FPGA configuration, which happens also when you re-run the PS code.